proofoftom/open-social-coolify/README.md

 ### Health Checks
 The compose file includes health checks.
 Coolify will show the service as healthy once:
-- PostgreSQL accepts connections
+- MariaDB accepts connections
+- Solr is available
 - Apache serves the Drupal install page

 ### Scaling
 For production, consider:
 - Adding Redis for caching (Open Social supports it)
-- Separating the database to a managed PostgreSQL service
+- Separating the database to a managed MariaDB service
 - Adding backup jobs for volumes
+- Scaling Solr appropriately for search load

+## Solr Search Configuration

+Apache Solr is included as a separate service and automatically integrated with Open Social using the Search API Solr module.

+### After Installation
+1. Navigate to `/admin/config/search/search-api`
+2. You should see a server named "solr_server" that was automatically created
+3. The server should be marked as "Available"
+4. You can create or edit search indexes to use this Solr server

+For more detailed information about Solr configuration, see the [SOLR_SETUP.md](./SOLR_SETUP.md) file.

 ## Troubleshooting